FlavioDiasPs/tob/README.md

 3. Double-Click in install.bat file.
 This will install the project dependencies.
 4. Open your browser (It was tested only on chrome and brave)
 5. Install metamask extension (put it in english)
-6. Unlock the metamask (TOB don't know and won't ask for your password, you should leave metamask signed)
+6. Unlock the metamask (TOB don't know and won't ask for your metamask password, you should leave metamask signed)
 7. Go to the game website, example: https://app.bombcrypto.io/
 8. Right-Click on the top of the window (not in the tab, in the window).
 It will show a rename option in the menu.
 Rename it to tob_"GameName".
 Example: tob_bombcrypto.
 If you have multiple windows for the same game you can add anything to the name.
 Example: "1 - tob_bombcrypto", "my tob_bombcrypto 2".
 Windows will run in lexicographic order.
 9. **You must ZOOM OUT the window to 67% zoom.
 This is the best way I found to fit more windows in the same monitor (cryptopiece is an exception, it has to be 50%)**
 10. **If the game has the option to decrease graphic quality, you must put it in the lowest possible, like it is in LunaRush otherwise TOB won't work**
 11. If you have multiple windows, organize them in a way they don't complete overlap each other. **They can be at almost 100% overlapping, but some games stop if they are completely blocked by another window or minimized**
-12. All necessary stuff is configured, but we are no ready yet.
-Every game might have a different need.
-Lets configure them!
+12. All necessary stuff is configured.
+But every person might have a different need, so you are able to customize a few things.
+Look at them below.

 ## Configuring games

+- **You don't need to change this.
+The default configuration should be good to go.**

 ### config.yaml
 1. The config.yaml file might look like this:
 ```